This is an in-depth review of the MSR Pocket Rocket Deluxe Canister Stove 2024.

-The Soto Windmaster has almost exactly the same specs as the Deluxe in almost every way.
+The Soto Windmaster has almost the same specs as the Deluxe in almost every way.
 They even look similar.
 They are so closely matched that I am unable to find any point that would make either a clear winner or better than the other.
-The MSR is easier to obtain as there are more retailers selling them and they have the best in the business warranty.
-And the Soto is a couple of dollars cheaper.
+The MSR is easier to obtain as more retailers are selling them and they have the best in the business warranty.
+Overall, this makes it up there as the best ultralight backpacking stove.

-Compare the MSR Pocket Rocket Deluxe to all the Best Backpacking Stoves in 2023
+Read More: Compare the MSR Pocket Rocket Deluxe to all the Best Backpacking Stoves in 2024

 Frequently Asked Question